 We have audited Legend Biotech Corporation's internal control over financial reporting as of December 31, 2021, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-In our opinion, Legend Biotech Corporation (the "Company") maintained, in all material respects, effective internal control over financial reporting as of December 31, 2021, based on the COSO criteria.
+In our opinion, because of the effect of the material weakness described below on the achievement of the objectives of the control criteria, Legend Biotech Corporation (the "Company") has not maintained effective internal control over financial reporting as of December 31, 2021, based on the COSO criteria.